Pomelo64/Dea-Visualization/README.md

 Thus I thought it would be a better idea to make an applet first.

 This repository is the source code of the applet.

+The applet can be found here:  https://ashkiani.shinyapps.io/dea-viz/

+Please do not forget to cite the applet if you use it in your research I would be happy to be informed about the studies that use this applet : contact @  shahin.ashkiani .com